 Is there a cure for the coronavirus?

 Longer term the treatment of COVID-19 lies with a vaccine or drug-based treatment.
-The UK government has invested massively into finding a vaccine for the virus, which is undergoing clinical testing and likely to still be several months away.
+The UK government has invested heavily into finding a vaccine for the virus, which is undergoing clinical testing currently.

 Which patients are at more at risk?

-Generally, elderly patients and those with underlying health conditions, such as hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer are considered to be more at increased risk developing severe symptoms.
+Generally, elderly patients and those with weakened immune systems or underlying health conditions, such as hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer are considered to be more at increased risk developing severe symptoms.

 How to protect those at high risk

 For the elderly or those in vulnerable category, and therefore at increased risk of becoming seriously ill from coronavirus, additional precautions, at least until the end of June include:

-staying at least two metres (three steps) away from others in their home as much as possible
+stay at least 2 metres (3 steps) away from other people in the home as much as possible

-If help is needed getting deliveries of essential supplies like food, elderly or vulnerable patients should be signposted to local charities and schemes.
+If help is needed getting deliveries of essential supplies, elderly or vulnerable patients should be signposted to local charities and schemes.
 The NHS Volunteer responders are also able to take referrals either by calling 0808 196 3382 or online.

 What should everyone do?

-In the UK, the NHS advice states anyone with symptoms should self-isolate and stay at home for at least 7 days.
+In the UK, the NHS advice still states anyone with symptoms should self-isolate and stay at home for at least 10 days.
 If they live with others, they should stay at home for at least 14 days, to avoid spreading the infection outside the home.
-This applies to everyone, regardless of whether they have travelled abroad.

 Patients should be directed toward the dedicated coronavirus NHS 111 website for information.
 The advice is if their condition worsens or symptoms last longer than seven days, they should call NHS 111.